kanno-soe/kanno-soe/Exposition/Theory.md

     a' ↓ b'                 always             always
 ```

-As in base elaboration, Direction is overlayed, or can be lifted from base,
+As in the base elaboration Direction is overlayed (or can be lifted from base),
 although neither designata nor the web are “before” the other.

 ### Supplied philosophical reading